 |Span 308||Introduction to Literature (LIT, G)|

 (one must be literature)

 Topics in Latino/a Literature (LIT, U)

 Latin American Literature: Short Narrative and Essay (LIT)

 Latin American Literature: The Novel (LIT, G)

 |Span (2 courses)||Electives, 203 and above (may be taken abroad)|

-(Consult with Professor Isabelli with questions regarding the Oral Proficiency Exam and Writing Portfolio).
+Consult with Professor Isabelli regarding the Oral Proficiency interview and the contents of the Writing Portfolio.

 You may add a designation in any second language by completing a major in that language, and taking the Content Area test in that language.
 For example, this would allow you to teach both Spanish and French, or Spanish and German.